 Villa 21 is a large unstable housing settlement South of Buenos Aires.
 It mostly lacks paved roads and sewerage; many houses are made of perishable materials and have no running water or drainage.
 The neighborhood faces serious health problems, as it is located on the creek that divides the capital city of the province, and is highly contaminated, causing respiratory and gastrointestinal diseases that primarily affect children.
-The soup kitchen is visited by approximately 50 people from the neighborhood for lunch every day.
+The soup kitchen is visited by approximately 50 people from the neighborhood for breakfast and lunch every day.
 They can eat at the soup kitchen, but most of them take food back home to share with their families reaching 200 people.

-The support from social organizations is fundamental in this very poor neighborhood, mainly because its precarious situation affects families that need to face a lack of infrastructures and serious problems of public sanitation.
+The support from social organizations is fundamental in this very poor neighborhood, mainly because its precarious situation affects families that need to face a lack of infrastructure and serious problems of public sanitation.
 Indeed, many families live in houses where they have problems with light and where they don't have running water nor a drainage system, in an area which has huge weaknesses in terms of sewer systems and road pavements.
 Moreover, it is located near a river which is highly contaminated by the chemicals released by nearby factories, and this generates respiratory and gastrointestinal diseases that mainly affect the children.
-Although faced with this situation, people don't receive any help from the government to improve their standards of living that are now miserable and harmful to their health.
+Although faced with this situation, people don't receive any help from the government to improve their standards of living that are harmful to their health.
 There are some housing construction projects in the works but they are slow-coming and displacing the inhabitants that are the most affected by the contamination of the river.
-In addition to this precariousness, today, ambulances refuse to come into the area.

 Why is this project important for the community?

-The soup kitchen cooks for the kindergarten and the people from the town.
-Thus, this organization is based on working with families and children from first to seventh grade, supporting them in their growing and development process, with a team of professionals and social workers.
+The soup kitchen cooks for the kindergarten and the people from the neighborhood.
+Thus, this organization is based on working with families and children between months and 3-year-olds, supporting them in their growing and development process, with a team of professionals and social workers.
 This Community Center was founded in 1994 and began as a soup kitchen until it expanded into a kindergarten with the help of the mothers from the area.

 The main goal of the Community Center is to offer the children's families a place of education and integral support.
-Moreover, the kitchen and center help to compensate these families’ economic situation.
-It is a place of exchange between teachers, social workers, parents and volunteers from the area and from Voluntario Global that work together for the safe upbringing of the children.
-It is also a place where the unemployed women from the area are able to have training sessions that take place periodically with professionals.
+Moreover, the kitchen and center help to compensate for these families' economic situation.
+It is a place of exchange between teachers, social workers, parents, and volunteers from the area and from Voluntario Global that work together for the safe upbringing of the children.

 Role of the Volunteer